Victoria Vaughan Dickson, Ph.D., RN, FAHA, FHFSA, FAAN, Dean

 Books, Uniforms and Professional Equipment

 See Admission to the University.
 Student applications for admission to the School of Nursing are accepted only for the Fall semester.
-Qualified students are admitted directly to the School of Nursing as freshmen.
-See Freshmen Admission.
+Qualified students are admitted directly to the School of Nursing as first-year students.
+See First-Year Student Admission.
 Admission is competitive and applicants should have credentials placing them in the upper range of their high school graduation class.
-Freshman, transfer, and petition students must have completed a high school (or college) course in chemistry, physics, and algebra for admission consideration.
+First-year, transfer, and change of major students must have completed a high school (or college) course in chemistry and algebra for admission consideration.

 Students not admitted into the School of Nursing at the time of entry to the University may apply for admission through the School of Nursing School Change procedures.
-Such students should submit a completed School Change Petition form as well as a statement as to why they desire the School change to the School of Nursing, Admission and Enrollment Services Office, Storrs Hall Widmer Wing, Room 17.
-Change of School petitions are due by February 1st for fall acceptance consideration.
+Such students should submit a completed School of Nursing Change of Major form online including a statement as to why they desire the School change.
+Change of Major forms are due by February 1 for fall acceptance consideration.
 Decisions will be based on several criteria including the applicant’s academic record, courses taken and space availability.
-School Change applicants are expected to have a minimum cumulative GPA of 3.3 as well as a math/science GPA that is equal or higher than a 3.0 in two or more math/science prerequisite courses and physics in high school or college to be competitive in the petition or transfer process.
+Change of Major applicants are expected to have a minimum cumulative GPA of 3.5 as well as a math/science GPA that is equal or higher than a 3.0 in two or more math/science prerequisite courses to be competitive in the petition or transfer process.

 Students taking non-degree course work in a non-matriculated fashion may petition for a change of classification to degree-seeking matriculated status.